raymondchencodes/Network-Security-Lab/README.md

 - A service-focused attack pattern was generated to simulate attempts to interact with or abuse a network service.
 IDS visibility and firewall behavior were reviewed to assess how layered defenses handled application-level attack patterns.

 ## Key Findings
-- pfSense firewall rules successfully intercepted and blocked unauthorized connection attempts
+- Configured firewall rules successfully intercepted and blocked unauthorized connection attempts
 - Packet captures confirmed that malicious scanning traffic reached the firewall but did not reach the internal host
 - No IDS alerts were generated because traffic was blocked by the firewall before reaching IDS inspection